rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/faqs.md

 ## **Can I send the event data to specific destinations only?**

 Yes, you can.
-Refer to the [Filter Selective Destinations to Send Your Event Data](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#filter-selective-destinations-to-send-event-data) section to see how to do this.
+Refer to the [Filter Selective Destinations](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#filter-selective-destinations) section to see how to do this.

 ## **What is an anonymous ID and how to retrieve it?**